Yehouda Chaki

 Kadish

-The Kaddish is a hymn sung during Jewish services to magnify and glorify God’s name.
+The Kaddish is a hymn sung during Jewish services to magnify and glorify the name of God.
 Here, in this layered and ironic painting, Chaki freights the Kaddish with sinister undertones.
-The cacophony of faces – anguished, proud, smug, confused, self-assured – and the prevalence of war and violent imagery speak to the often twisted and complicated ways in which we claim praise of God.
-Thus, this painting may be considered a postmodern Mourner’s Kaddish.
+The cacophony of faces – anguished, proud, smug, confused, self-assured – posed amidst imagery of war and violence reflects the often twisted and complicated ways in which we claim praise of the divine.
+The painter sings a postmodern Mourner’s Kaddish.